 At least Msg1 will be tested.

 A new requirement is needed for Msg1 for all UEs regardless of Rel-16 BC IEs.

+CMCC clarify what the new req is? spherical requirement? minimum peak EIRP or tolerance requirements?

 Nokia: at least our intention is requirement for Msg1.
 We could remove new.